 A: There are new commands available through the Jenkins CLI as well as rest endpoints to do these actions.

 Q: As far as I know, Docker containers have to be provisioned inside of an EC2 instance on AWS.
-So, do all masters / agents share a single big EC2 or can I spread them?
+So, do all controllers / agents share a single big EC2 or can I spread them?

 The Docker containers are spread among all instances of the cluster (on AWS or Openstack).